 Note that these peripherals are NOT included in the $300 price tag.

-Now we know what you’re thinking: Why should I spend $100 for Windows 10 when my whole rig costs just $300?
+Now we know what you’re thinking: Why should I spend a third of my entire budget on Windows 10?

 Windows alone gives you an FPS boost, essentially.

-If this is out of the question, of course, then don’t just install any Linux.
-Not all Linux operating systems are born equal, so if you want one that performs decently in games, we’d suggest opting for SteamOS, Ubuntu Linux, or Game Drift Linux.
+Of course, if this is out of the question, then by all means use Linux, but don’t settle for just any version.
+Not all Linux operating systems are created equal, so if you want one that performs decently in games, we’d suggest opting for SteamOS, Ubuntu Linux, or Game Drift Linux.

 As we’ve already said: bundles are your friends.